Psychology Units 3 and 4

 - evaluating how psychological concepts and theories relate to human behaviours

-Students will be invited to attend excursions to the Epworth Sleep Lab, and The Cunningham DAX Museum, as well as DECV seminars and regular online lessons.
+Students are invited to attend excursions to the Epworth Sleep Lab and The DAX Museum.
+They also have the opportunity to participate in regular seminars held at VSV, as well as weekly online lessons.

 What skills do you need?